 Standard Game Modes

-Ranked Flex is a game mode where people can enter the competitive field with either a party of three or a full premade team of five players, and does not affect your rating in Solo/Duo.
-This mode, in particular, is great for teams who wish to practice and participate in the Clash Tournaments.
+Ranked Flex is a game mode in League of Legends that allows players to enter the competitive field with either a party of three or a full premade team of five players.
+This mode does not affect a player’s rating in Solo/Duo and is great for teams who wish to practice and participate in the Clash Tournaments.

-Blind Pick is a mode that doesn’t require a player to select a role before queuing up, and doesn’t have a Ban and Pick phase.
-But what makes it fun to play is that it also allows mirror matchups (same champions occurring in both teams).
+Blind Pick is a mode in League of Legends that does not require players to select a role before queuing up.
+Additionally, there is no Ban and Pick phase in this mode.
+What makes Blind Pick fun to play is the fact that it allows for mirror matchups, where the same champions can occur in both teams.

 ARAM (All Random All Mid)